 - Thirsty Affiliates Review – the one plugin you need for successful affiliate marketing

 You may also wish to join my FREE affiliate marketing course where I go into detail about some of the strategies I’ve used to make up to $6000 a month with a small blog.

-If you are looking for an advanced affiliate marketing course which goes into advanced strategies such as using affiliate ads, open-close-cart sales and email marketing then sign up to be alerted when my new course goes live.
-It will be the most comprehensive affiliate course on the market.
+If you are looking for an advanced affiliate marketing course which goes into advanced strategies such as using affiliate ads, open-close-cart sales and email marketing then check out Affiliate Marketing Superstars – the most comprehensive affiliate course on the market.

 GET THIS FREE

 5 DAYS TO DEVELOP A MONETISATION STRATEGY THAT ACTUALLY WORKS IN 2020 (EVEN FOR SMALLER BLOGS!)

 This is one of the most popular ways to start making money with a smaller blog however it is not my favourite.